Discrete $p$-Form Symmetry and Higher Coulomb Phases: Abstract

 \section{Abstract}

-We argue that a field theory with a \(\mathbb Z_N\) \(p\)-form symmetry generically admits, in addition to a Higgs phase and a `confining' phase, a Coulomb phase in which the infrared theory contains Abelian \(p\)-form electrodynamics, similar to the behaviour of Yang--Mills theory coupled to adjoint or fundamental matter.
-We illustrate our claim with continuum and lattice examples.
+We argue that a field theory with a \(\mathbb Z_N\) \(p\)-form symmetry generically admits, in addition to a Higgs phase and a `confining' phase, a Coulomb phase in which the infrared theory contains Abelian \(p\)-form electrodynamics, similar to the behavior of Yang--Mills theory coupled to adjoint or fundamental matter.
+We illustrate our claim with continuum and lattice examples including 2-group higher gauge theory, effective $p$-form $BF$ theories and lattice $p$-form electrodynamics.